 Step 5.
 After successfully downloading the Windows 11 iso image file on the USB drive, start to install Windows 11 from the bootable USB drive on your computer by following the installation wizard step by step.

-If you have data loss problems during the process, you can ask EaseUS hard drive recovery software for help.
-This data recovery software can help you in SD card recovery, file recovery, USB flash drive recovery, partition recovery, and more.
+If you have data loss problems during the process, you can ask EaseUS Data Recovery Wizard for help.
+This hard drive recovery program can help you in SD card recovery, file recovery, USB flash drive recovery, partition recovery, and more.

 Step 1.
 Select a location and start scanning